 “It has a great view.
 I’m not sure if it’s the kind of kitchen Julia Child would want, but it’s a nice kitchen.”

 I made plans to move to San Francisco two months later.
 During those eight weeks, Julian and I began writing letters to each other.
 There wasn’t any email yet, so we wrote letters or talked on the phone.
 Julian wrote me really beautiful letters talking about the beauty of San Francisco, and I began to see what a gentle soul he was.
 My letters were pretty nice too, and in that two-month period between letters and phone calls, we fell in love.
-It makes sense that it happened this way for me because I had been so self-protective my whole life.

 I believe that the day I came out, I started living.
 It is not just a statement, coming out of the closet.
 It is entering a world full of possibility, honesty, humanity and love, and as Lin-Manuel Miranda said so eloquently in Hamilton, “Love is love is love is love.”

-I also learned a big lesson, which is that coming out did not solve all the problems of my life, like I was expecting it to.
-Gay people are simply human beings like straight people are (well, we’re funnier maybe), and we’re prone to life’s curve balls as much as anyone else.
+I also learned a big lesson, which is that coming out did not solve all the problems of my life, like I was expecting it too.
+Gay people are simply human beings like straight people (well, we’re funnier maybe), and we’re prone to life’s curve balls as much as anyone else.

 This is the story of Cliff Simon